Manuel-Sphe/Spring-Boot-Auth/README.md

 7. Develop this endpoint further to validate this username and password.
 8. If the username and password are valid, return a JWT used for authentication.

-Once you have a development plan, begin building the authentication application.
-Be sure to revisit the email from the security lead, as this contains details about the input and output for this application.
-The development of the authentication app should take 40-45 minutes.

-Finally, when finished, please submit all your code files in a compressed folder (e.g., ZIP).